alxgcrz/_learning_kotlin_/README.md

 name = "Marcin"
 // Prints: name changed Unset -> Marcin

-// Map/MutableMap - nds value on map by property name val map = mapOf("a" to 10)
+// Map/MutableMap - finds value on map by property name val map = mapOf("a" to 10)
 val a by map
 print(a) // Prints: 10